 - 1. Obtaining an examination by stealing or collusion; - 2.
 Discovering the content of an examination before it is given; - 3.
-Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment; - 4.
-Entering an office or building to obtain unfair advantage;

-- 5. Taking an examination for another;

-- 6. Altering grade records; or

-- 7. Copying another's work during an examination or on a homework assignment.
+Using an unauthorized source of information (notes, textbook, texting, internet, Quizlet, etc.) during an examination, quiz, or homework assignment; - 4.
+Entering an office or building to obtain unfair advantage; - 5.
+Taking an examination for another; - 6.
+Submitting an assignment for this course that you also submitted to another course without my express approval; - 7.
+Altering grade records; - 8.
+Copying another's work during an examination or on a homework assignment; - Rewriting another student's work in Peer Editing so that the writing is no longer the original student's; - 10.
+Taking pictures of a test, test answers, or someone else's paper.